Beef and Cabbage Bowls (30-Minute Meal)

 Instructions

-• In a large skillet, brown the meat and onion over medium heat.
+• In a large sauté pan, brown the meat and onion over medium heat.

-• Add the diced tomatoes, bone broth, tomato paste, paprika, pepper, and salt, and stir to combine.
+• Stir in the diced tomatoes, tomato sauce, bone broth, paprika, salt, and pepper and bring to a slow simmer.

-• Place the shredded cabbage on top (don't stir) and put the lid on the skillet.
+• Place the shredded cabbage on top (don't stir) and place the lid on the pan.
 Cook until the cabbage begins to wilt, approximately 8 minutes.

 • Remove the lid and stir the cabbage into the rest of the mixture.

-• Serve immediately or turn the stove down to low heat and simmer until you're ready to eat.
+• Simmer on low heat until you're ready to serve.

 Notes